 The answer is to create a separate object that acts like a gateway to manage communication of all zones – sending queries and commands from each zone to the audio system and routing responses to the appropriate zone module.

-This gateway model solves the issue of overhead by maintaining a single connection to the audio system and filter communication to all the zone modules appropriately.
+This gateway model solves the issue of overhead by maintaining a single connection to the audio system and filtering communication to all the zone modules appropriately.
 It also acts as the message router, so each zone will only receive its own messages.
-This greatly improves the volume of messages on the network and overall performance of the zone modules.
+This greatly improves the volume of messages on the network and the overall performance of the zone modules.
 The gateway also solves the issue of scale as the number of zones that could register with the gateway is not limited.
-Adding an additional zone to the solution can be achieved without disrupting the existing programing for other zones.
+Adding an additional zone to the solution can be achieved without disrupting the existing programming for other zones.
 This makes for simple, effective upgrades with minimal effort.

 In this example, adding two zones to make a total of six may not truly demonstrate the impact of the gateway approach.
 Instead, imagine a system with 40 or 400 zones adding 20 or 200 additional zones.
-That is where the power and critical importance of an efficient and scalable module design prevents communication issues, data overruns, and unwanted network traffic that can be detrimental to system performance.
+That is where the power and the critical importance of an efficient and scalable module design prevent communication issues, data overruns, and unwanted network traffic that can be detrimental to system performance.

 There are other advantages to the gateway concept.
 A single point of communication simplifies securing the connection when required.
 For security considerations, fewer network connections reduce potential network vulnerabilities.
-With more and more manufacturers implementing secure communications to make their products more IT-friendly and respect network safeguards, the gateway model will be regarded as a highly favorable approach.
+With more and more manufacturers implementing secure communications to make their products more IT-friendly and respecting network safeguards, the gateway model will be regarded as a highly favorable approach.

 One of the differentiators of Control Concepts’ module development is our attention to module architecture.
 It is important that the approach taken for module design will address the requirements of typical systems with an eye on future needs for ease of scalability, modification, and enhanced functionality.
 We collaborate closely with manufacturers to develop modules that work seamlessly with their products.
 Control Concepts’ module development process includes a thorough understanding of hardware architecture and processing of the APIs including security requirements required for communication.